 Table 1 attached to this Report specifies the percentage attendance of each member in the Committee meetings.

-During 2017, the Remuneration Committee met on several occasions in order to:
+During 2018, the Remuneration Committee met on several occasions in order to:

-• propose to the Board of Directors the Remunerations Policy for the Directors, the General Manager, Executives with Strategic Responsibilities and for the other Key Executives for 2017:

-- examine the Remuneration Report pursuant to Article 123-ter of the Italian Consolidated Law on Finance (TUF); - examine the Information Document relevant to the Performance Share Plan 2016 - 2018; - draft the periodic report on the activity carried out by the Committee to present to the Board of Directors: - calculate the Chairman's and the CEO's final results for the Company for 2016; - define the performance objectives for 2017 associated with the variable short-term incentive plans ("MBO") for the Chairman and the CEO; - approve the Company's proposals regarding the identification of objectives and the recipients of the second cycle of the Performance Share Plan 2016 - 2018 and the number of rights to assign to the same; - explore the issue of remunerations of the Company's top management, by comparing these with those of comparable companies in terms of business and in terms of the economicfinancial perspective; - explore the issue of remunerations of nonexecutive Directors in consideration of the salaries received as both Director as well as salaries received as members of a specific Committee, including in relation to benchmark salaries provided by highly-skilled providers; - formulate a new Remunerations Policy for the Directors, the General Manager, Executives with Strategic Responsibilities and for the other Key Executives for 2017, and submit same for approval by the Board of Directors for 2018; - make their preliminary assessments with regard to the adoption of a new Performance Share Plan for the three-year period 2019 - 2021.
-During the first months of 2018, the Committee: - gave its opinion on the Remuneration Policy of the Directors, the Chief Executive Officer, Executives with Strategic Responsibilities and other Key Executives for the approval of the
+- propose to the Board of Directors the Remunerations Policy for the Directors, the General Manager, Executives with Strategic Responsibilities and for the other Key Executives for 2018 and 2019 only with respect to the medium-long term variable component provided under the Performance Share Plan 2019-2021, submitted to consultative vote by the Shareholders' Meeting of 11 May 2018; - examine the Remuneration Report pursuant to Article 123-ter of the Italian Consolidated Law on Finance (TUF): - examine the Information Document concerning the Performance Share Plan 2019-2021; - give its views on the calculation of the Chairperson's and the CEO's final results for the Company for 2017; - define the performance objectives for 2018 associated with the variable short-term incentive plans ("MBO") for the Chairperson and the CEO; - approve the Company's proposals regarding the identification of objectives and the recipients of the third cycle of the Performance Share Plan 2016 - 2018 and the number of rights to assign to the same;

+In the first months of 2019, the Committee met in order to:
-Board of Directors for the year 2018;

-- gave its opinion on the Remuneration Report under Article 123-ter of the Consolidated Law on Finance (TUF); - gave its opinion on the adoption of the Performance Share Plan for the three-year period 2019 - 2021; - examined the Remuneration Report under Article 123-ter of the Italian Consolidated Law on Finance (TUF); - examined the Information Document relating to the Performance Share Plan 2019-2021.
+- formulate a new Remunerations Policy for the Directors, the General Manager, Executives with Strategic Responsibilities and for the other Key Executives, to be submitted for approval by the Board of Directors for 2019; - gave its opinion on the Remuneration Policy of the Directors, the Chief Executive Officer, Executives with Strategic Responsibilities and other Key Executives for the approval of the Board of Directors for the year 2018; - gave its opinion on the Remuneration Report under Article 123-ter of the Consolidated Law on Finance (TUF).

-As part of the abovementioned activities, the Committee has also actively participated in the corporate process of preparing the Performance Share Plan 2019 - 2021 intended for the Company's management (the "Plan").

-On a proposal from the Remuneration

-Committee, the Board of Directors, by resolution of 27 March 2018, approved the project of the Plan that will become effective after it is approved by the Shareholders' Meeting, to be called to approve the financial statements as at 31 December 2017.